-Inherited mutations in two genes—BRCA1 and BRCA2—have been found to greatly increase the lifetime risk of developing breast cancer (as well as ovarian cancer in women).
+Inherited mutations in two genes—BRCA1 and BRCA2—have been found to greatly increase the lifetime risk of developing breast cancer.
 Alterations in these genes can be passed down through either the mother’s or the father’s side of the family.
-Research is ongoing to determine the level of risk presented by these genetic mutations; however, very few studies have focused on male BRCA carriers.
+Research is ongoing to determine the level of risk presented by these genetic mutations.

 The researchers concluded that this risk was sufficient to warrant increased awareness about breast cancer among men in BRCA2 families.